from __future__ import annotations

 logger.warning(

-f"Tried to release semaphore `{name}` but it is not known or already closed."
+f"Tried to release Lock or Semaphore `{name}` but it is not known."

 )